mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 November 19, 2022.
 I had two dates tonight: a second date with John and a first date with a guy named Roger.

 John and I got food at Panda Express.
 He and I vibed even less, at least that was how I felt.
 It wasn’t like he was disrespectful towards strangers, but he didn’t show that much respect towards them either.
-I learned that kindness and respect—especially towards strangers— were qualities that I found attractive.
+I learned that kindness and respect—especially towards strangers—were qualities that I found attractive.
 He didn’t have that.

 Not only that, but after we got our food, he drove up to the Y Mountain parking lot, and he wanted to cuddle and make out.
 I couldn’t find myself being able to say no; there was a part of me that wanted physical touch.
 But I felt a bit disgusted when he cuddled, and I was left with a sour taste in my mouth again after making out.
 Again, I didn’t feel like I was on a date: it was just another make-out session.